 Do you recommend I visit?

-The College of Architecture currently is not hosting any in-person tours.
-You may sign up for a virtual presentation on our Meet With Us page.
-We have both group presentations and individual appointments available.
+The School of Architecture currently hosts tours every Monday, Thursday and Friday at 11:00 am CST.
+We also offer virtual appointments.
+You may sign up for a tour or appointment on our Meet With Us page.
 If you would like to make a campus, housing, or admissions visit, please go to the Visitor Center website.